 Peanuts are a great source of heart healthy monounsaturated fatty acids.
 Since peanuts are legumes, they contain more protein than any other nut.
 Peanuts are a plant-based protein offering the nutritional benefits of fiber, niacin, folate, vitamin E and more.
 The high fiber and protein content in peanuts can help you feel fuller longer, reducing cravings for snacks or junk food.

 Want another reason to try our Peanut Butter Banana Smoothie recipe?
 Smoothies have a hydrating benefit–start your morning with this recipe and you are already part way toward reaching your daily recommended 6-8 ounces of fluids!

 Looking for more quick breakfast options?
 Check out some of our favorites below.

 Peanut Butter Banana Smoothie

-- ¾ cup almond milk, or milk of your choice
+- 3/4 cup almond milk, or milk of choice

 - 3 tablespoons powdered peanut butter

-- In a blender or high speed blender add all ingredients and mix for a minute or two until all ingredients are well blended.
+1. In a high-speed blender add all ingredients and mix for a minute or two until all ingredients are well blended.
 Serve in a tall glass.